rghatore/theShoppies/README.md

 - Create links to share with people
 - Loading status
 - Minor UI fixes
+- Error handling
+- Ensure that the web app is [accessible for everyone](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/What_is_accessibility)

 ### Acknowledgement
 - Shopify front end developer intern challenge for presenting this idea